Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message edit/Mentions_edit.md

 **Expected**

-The desired message should be edited and desired user should be mentioned in the new message in Teams.
-Also in step 2, the desired message should be edited and desired user should be mentioned in the new message in MM.
+The desired message should be edited and the desired user should be mentioned in the edited message in Teams.
+Also in step 2, the desired message should be edited and the desired user should be mentioned in the edited message in MM.